 The toughest part about blogging about seasonal food is trying to keep up with the ever-changing seasons – especially this time of year, where it seems like everything suddenly comes to a peak all at once in a frantic rush of peaches and plums and tomatoes and blueberries and corn.

-It’s a race not just to eat my fill of all these beautiful late summer ingredients, but to also share as many recipes as I can show off my favourites before they’re gone again.
+I inevitably find myself racing to eat my fill of all these beautiful late summer ingredients, and to share as many recipes as I can in order to show off my favourites before they’re gone again.

 These Blueberry Peach Oat Crumble Bars are exactly the way I want to remember this summer.
 Each bite encapsulates everything that the season is about – sweet and tangy and a little bit messy.

 - 2 tbsp melted butter

 - 2 large ripe peaches, pitted and finely chopped

 - 2 tbsp sugar